Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

             to this.

    <dfn dfn>**Publishing point** </dfn>:
-              entity used to publish the media content,
+              entry point used to receive the media content,
               consumes/receives the incoming media [=ingest stream=]
+              at the media processing entity

    <dfn dfn>**Media processing entity**</dfn>:
             entity used to process the media content,